-The Group's concentration of credit risk by geographical locations is mainly in the PRC, which accounted for 99% (2016: 99%) of the total trade receivable as at 30 June 2017.
+The Group's concentration of credit risk by geographical locations is mainly in the PRC, which accounted for 100% (2017: 99%) of the total trade receivable as at 30 June 2018.

-The Group has concentration of credit risk as 66% (2016: 47%) of the total trade receivables was due from the Group's five largest customers within the production and sale of FCOJ and other related products segment.
+The Group has concentration of credit risk as 25% (2017: nil) and 73% (2017: 66%) of the total trade receivables was due from the Group's largest customer and the five largest customers respectively within the production and sale of FCOJ and other related products segment.